Skip to Content

 There are many benefits to making art journaling a regular practice.

 One of the most unexpected benefits of art journaling was the impact it has on mental health.
-It can reduce stress and help get your mind off of any mental illness you may be going through.
+It is a good way to reduce stress and help get your mind off of any mental illness you may be going through.

 Another benefit is that it provides a place to process emotions.
 Sometimes it’s hard to tell what we are feeling.
 Journaling can help your mind make sense of what you are feeling and why.
 You can achieve this through reflective prompts or by spending time brain dumping and seeing what comes out.